Transcribe.so vs Read AI: AI Meeting Notes With Searchable, Cited Transcripts

 • Pick the right ASR per language

-• Accurate transcripts with chapters and topics
+• Accurate transcripts with chapters and sections

 • Semantic search across every recording